Point Cloud Processing (PCL)

 How much data bandwidth does a 3D LiDAR generate?

-A typical 16-channel LiDAR generates roughly 300,000 points per second, while high-end 64 or 128-channel units can generate over 2 million points per second.
-This results in data rates ranging from 10 Mbps to over 100 Mbps, requiring Gigabit Ethernet connections and efficient PCL preprocessing.
+A typical 16-channel LiDAR churns out about 300,000 points per second; high-end 64- or 128-channel beasts hit over 2 million.
+That means data rates from 10 Mbps to 100+ Mbps, so you need Gigabit Ethernet and smart PCL preprocessing.

 Can PCL detect transparent objects like glass walls?